Publications

 Publication -

-South Carolina now has the right to block Planned Parenthood from its Medicaid program after the U.S. Supreme Court ruled the state did not violate a federal provision known as the “free choice of provider” clause.
+South Carolina has the constitutional authority to block a provider from its Medicaid program without being vulnerable to lawsuits from recipients, the U.S. Supreme Court ruled in late June.
 Medina v.
-Planned Parenthood South Atlantic weighed in on whether Medicaid enrollees have the right to sue if […]
+Planned Parenthood South Atlantic weighed in on whether Medicaid enrollees have a right to sue the state government if they believe their right to […]

 • Research & Commentary: New Index Shows Missouri Falling Behind on Education Choice